alexp90/simple-payments-engine/README.md

 The errors are just printed, but the code already collects all of them (instead of stopping at the first one), so, whenever the need arises, we can manage errors in a different way.
 As long as we model our code correctly, and we don't lose data, we can always change the logic without too many issues.

-When the `PaymentsEngine` completes the processing, it returns the outcome (which is itself - the reason why is better explained in the "Other thoughts" section) and it's printed through [output_printer](src/output_printer.rs)
+When the `PaymentsEngine` completes the processing, it returns the outcome (which is...the `PaymentsEngine` itself - the reason why is better explained in the "Other thoughts" section) and it's printed through [output_printer](src/output_printer.rs)

 ### Additional details

-The idea is that domain structs like [Account](src/domain/account_module/account.rs), [Transaction](src/domain/transaction_module/transaction.rs) and [ValidOperationRequest](src/domain/payments_engine/valid_operation_request.rs) can't be created on their own, but they need to either be created by the validation flow (a Factory in DDD), or returned by the repository.
+The idea is that domain structs like [Account](src/domain/account_module/account.rs), [Transaction](src/domain/transaction_module/transaction.rs) and [ValidOperationRequest](src/domain/payments_engine/valid_operation_request.rs) can't be created freely, but they need to either be created by the validation flow (a Factory in DDD), or returned by the repository.
-<br> I've achieved it by locking the `Account` and `Transaction` constructors to the `domain`, while `ValidOperationRequest` is not even visible from outside the `PaymentsEngine`.
+<br> I've achieved it by locking the usage of `Account` and `Transaction` constructors to the `domain` module, while `ValidOperationRequest` is not even visible from outside the `PaymentsEngine`.
-I'm fine with `Account` and `Transaction` being constructable inside the domain, as this may be needed by future developments
+I'm fine with `Account` and `Transaction` being constructable inside the domain, as this may be needed by future developments.

 You may have noticed that in the [ValidOperationRequest validation and building phase](src/domain/payments_engine/valid_operation_request/builder.rs) there is a bit of "duplication".
 I'm perfectly fine with it, because even if different type of operations are sharing the same validations, it's not correct to abstract them into a single method.
 Different operation types have different life cycles and may evolve differently, so it's correct from a "business" point of view that they are not grouped under the same code.
-TL;DR; don't over optimize for acronyms (in this case, DRY)
+TL;DR: don't over optimize for acronyms (in this case, DRY)

 ## Assumptions